-Among all the fuss and excitement about the launch of Huawei P20 and P20 Pro, the company has not abandoned its budget line and has recently launched its successor of the last year’s Y7 prime, known as Huawei Y7 Prime 2018.
+Among all the excitement about the launch of Huawei P20 and P20 Pro, the company has not abandoned its budget lineup and has recently launched its successor of the last year’s Y7 prime, known as Huawei Y7 Prime 2018.

 The Chinese smartphone manufacturer might be following the footprints of Samsung as we see an abundance of devices thrown by the company into the market within small intervals of time and it’s getting literally hard to remember the names and specs of the devices.